 - personal identifiers and contacts of the child or young person and any adult considered to be their parent in accordance with the Education Act 1996 (such as their full name, contact details and addresses, unique pupil number, parent reference numbers)

-- characteristics of the child or young person of statutory school age (such as ethnicity, language spoken and free school meal eligibility)
+- details of the child or young person of statutory school age (such as ethnicity, language spoken and free school meal eligibility)

-- characteristics of any adult considered a parent under the Education Act 1996 (such as language spoken, housing, employment status)
+- details of any adult considered a parent under the Education Act 1996 (such as language spoken, housing, employment status)

-- information as required in the processing of school admissions for a child or young person
+- information needed to process school admissions for a child or young person

-- special educational needs (including the needs and ranking)
+- details of Special Educational Needs (including the needs and ranking)

 - information as required in the seeking of an Education Supervision Order through the Family Courts in accordance with the Children Act 1989